igbucur/RoCELL/README.md

 The data set contains source code implementing the RoCELL algorithm, which is described in the article titled "[Robust Causal Estimation in the Large-Sample Limit without Strict Faithfulness](http://proceedings.mlr.press/v54/bucur17a.html)" by Ioan Gabriel Bucur, Tom Claassen and Tom Heskes.
+The data set also contains simulated data necessary for exactly reproducing the figures in the article as well as the routines necessary for recreating it.
 This research is presented in Chapter 2 of the PhD thesis titled "Being Bayesian about Causal Inference" by Ioan Gabriel Bucur.

 The code is written in the R and C++ programming languages.
 RoCELL makes use of the [MultiNest](https://github.com/farhanferoz/MultiNest) nested sampling algorithm,